-Pricing hasn't been announced for the new Crosstrek, but for the 2017 model year, there's about a $3,300 price difference between a base Impreza and the more expensive Crosstrek.
+Pricing hasn't been announced for Subaru's new XV Crosstrek, but for the 2017 model year, there's about a $3,300 price difference between a base Impreza and the more expensive Crosstrek SUV.
 So we got to wondering: What does the Crosstrek add to justify such a bump?

-It looks like the same car inside and out as the Impreza, and it has the same engine and transmission options.
+The Subaru Crosstrek looks like the same car inside and out as the Impreza, and it has the same engine and transmission options.
 Do you really need to shell out more for a Crosstrek, or is the Impreza really good enough?
-What makes it different?
+What makes these two Subarus different?

 The Crosstrek has X-Mode